VA-Explorer/va_explorer/_sources/usage/features.md.txt

     ```
 ```

-Ideally the VAs collected by you, or your organization, are free of error.
-But for occasions where they are not, VA Explorer supports troubleshooting and correcting individual VA warnings or errors preventing cause of death assignment, or those leading to an "Indeterminate" assignment by InterVA5.
+Ideally the {term}`VA`s collected by you, or your organization, are free of error.
+But for occasions where they are not, VA Explorer supports troubleshooting and correcting individual {term}`VA` warnings or errors preventing cause of death assignment, or those leading to an "Indeterminate" assignment by InterVA5.

-- Field workers are able to view and edit VAs for their location
+- Field workers are able to view and edit {term}`VA`s for their location
-- Data Managers and Admins can do repairs for any VA they have access to
+- Data Managers and Admins can do repairs for any {term}`VA` they have access to
-- View errors and warnings causing issues with VA from both VA Explorer and InterVA5
+- View errors and warnings causing issues with {term}`VA` from both VA Explorer and InterVA5
-- Easily edit VA answers with VA instrument compliant responses
+- Easily edit {term}`VA` answers with {term}`VA` instrument compliant responses
-- View change history and revert changes as needed for a VA
+- View change history and revert changes as needed for a {term}`VA`

 ## Processed Data Export